NJ-2021/PoolParty/README.md

   <!-- About the Project -->
 ## :star2: About the Project
-Discover Pool Part, your gateway to manage the inactive tokens in the liquidity pools!
+Discover Pool Party, your gateway to manage the inactive tokens in the liquidity pools!

 <!-- The Challenge -->